Vikjson/Java-Quest_To-Shell-And-Back/README.md

 # Java Quest To $hell And Back

 !!
-Run the script runGame.sh in root cataloge to start the program. !!
+Run the script runGame.sh in catalogue /Java-Quest_To-shell-And-Back to start the program. !!

 How to run the script: